hicked/SYSC4001_A1/README.md

 Student 1: Antoine Hickey
 Stundet 2: Enzo Chen

+Below is an explanation of what this program does, as well as the answers to the questions from Part I.

+> Insert description here

 a) [0.1 mark] Explain, in detail, the complete Interrupt mechanism, starting from an external signal until completion.
 Differentiate clearly what part of the process is carried out by hardware components, and what is done by software.
 [Student 1]